 We need deeper conversations and deeper understanding about the establishment of the state.
 There’s a clash between “If you challenge Israel, you’re threatening their existence”.
 Hillel offers an opportunity to bridge this generational gap.

 Q: How do you draw on your background as a leader to help your local Hillel’s governance?

 A: It is important as a lay leader to challenge your fellow board members; group think.
 We grow stronger from debate- it’s a Jewish value.
 So as a board member we need to challenge our way of thinking, we need to listen to people who are living this work every day.

 Q: What are the most important skills our leaders need to help guide Hillel through the 21st century?

 A: Listening.
 Listening to the students and our Directors on campus.

 Q: What do you think Hillel’s lay leaders from different part of the globe can learn from each other?

 A: This world is global.
 Hillel has such wealth in their resources and wealth in their connections and network- we need all of them, not just one.

 Q: How would the connection with global leaders make your local Hillel stronger?

 A: Hillel is a bright light in my life that always wants to help.
-It’s a gift and a lucky to have this resource and wants to make sure other people have itfor many generations to come.
+It’s a gift and I’m lucky to have this resource and I want to make sure that other people have it for many generations to come.